couchbase-partners/azure-resource-manager-couchbase/README.md

-#azure-resource-manager-couchbase
+# azure-resource-manager-couchbase

-Azure Resource Manager (ARM) templates to install Couchbase
+These are Azure Resource Manager (ARM) templates that install Couchbase.
+Simple is probably the best starting point.
+Marketplace is the template used in the Couchbase Azure Marketplace offer.